mui/material-ui/docs/data/joy/components/radio-button/radio-button.md

 ## Introduction

-Radio buttons let users make a mutually exclusive choice (e.g., this or that).
+Radio buttons let users make a mutually exclusive choice ("this _or_ that").
 Only one selection is allowed from the available set of options.

 Radio buttons should have the most commonly used option selected by default.

 {{"demo": "RadioUsage.js", "hideToolbar": true, "bg": "gradient"}}

-:::success
+:::info
-When should you use radio buttons rather than checkboxes, switches, or selects?
+When should you use Radio buttons rather than Checkboxes, Switches, or Selects?

-- Use checkboxes to give the user **multiple binary choices**—radio buttons are preferable when you need to restrict user selection to one mutually exclusive option from a series.
+- Use Checkboxes to give the user **multiple binary choices**—Radio buttons are preferable when you need to restrict user selection to one mutually exclusive option from a series.
-- Use a switch to provide the user with **a single binary choice**—radio buttons are preferable when you need to give the user multiple binary choices.
+- Use a Switch to provide the user with **a single binary choice**—Radio buttons are preferable when you need to give the user multiple binary choices.
-- Consider using a select if it's not important for the user to be able to see all options.
+- Consider using a Select if it's not important for the user to be able to see all options and you want to conserve space.
-- If available options can be collapsed, consider using a Select component to conserve space.
   :::

 ## Basics